-Always served with scones and jam, clotted cream is a thick cream, like a marriage of butter and cream that takes quite a process to make, but well worth it because an afternoon tea is not complete without it.
+Everyone has heard of the British afternoon tea, but not everyone has heard of clotted cream.
+It is always served with scones and jam that is like a marriage of butter and cream.
+It takes some time to make (but not very laborious) and well worth it because an afternoon tea is not complete without it.

-The History and Tradition of Afternoon Tea
+The History and Tradition of Afternoon Tea:

 The tradition of afternoon tea started in the early 19th Century when the wealthy set felt they needed a ‘pick-me-up’ in the afternoon.
 This is not surprising because they typically ate just 2 meals a day; breakfast and dinner, so the skipping of that 3rd meal led to a mid afternoon slump hence the creation of afternoon tea.